usc-isi-i2/kgtk/docs/transform/join.md

 ### Joining Node Files: Set Union

 Node files may be joined to perform a set union.
+Use `--left-join --right-join` to perform an outer join.

 Left input file: